elixir-oslo/norwegian-life-sci-rdm-lookup/pages/cheat_sheets/sequencing.md

 ## High-Throughput Sequencing

 ### Description
 High-throughput sequencing (HTS) can range from metagenome sequencing to whole-genome sequencing and proteome sequencing, and can be performed through various applications such as short-read (Illumina) platforms and long-read (PacBio, and. nanopore) platforms.
-Here, we provide information on data
+Here, we provide information on data derived from various sequencing applications along with considerations for relevent standards, licensing, deposition repositories, and national policies.
+To make improvements to this page, we suggest to create an issue on GitHub or submit a Pull Request (PR).

 ### Type of data/experiments/methods